 For example, you could work to spend less on utilities by controlling your water and electricity usage.
 You could even save money by finding creative ways to spend less money on groceries.

-You could even look for the best cheap auto insurance companies and reduce your insurance premiums.
+You could even look for cheap auto insurance companies and reduce your premiums.

 13. Make Money Shopping

 You can’t always avoid shopping, especially during the holiday season.
 However, you can make money while you shop.